Galápagos tortoise: Island restoration

 The Galápagos National Park Service systematically culls feral predators and competitors.
 Goat eradication on islands, including Pinta, was achieved by the technique of using "Judas goats" with radio location collars to find the herds.
 Marksmen then shot all the goats except the Judas, and then returned weeks later to find the "Judas" and shoot the herd to which it had relocated.
 Goats were removed from Pinta Island after a 30-year eradication campaign, the largest removal of an insular goat population using ground-based methods.
 Over 41,000 goats were removed during the initial hunting effort (1971–82).
 This process was repeated until only the "Judas" goat remained, which was then killed.
 Other measures have included dog eradication from San Cristóbal, and fencing off nests to protect them from feral pigs.

 Efforts are now underway to repopulate islands formerly inhabited by tortoises to restore their ecosystems (island restoration) to their condition before humans arrived.
 The tortoises are a keystone species, acting as ecosystem engineers which help in plant seed dispersal and trampling down brush and thinning the understory of vegetation (allowing light to penetrate and germination to occur).
 Birds such as flycatchers perch on and fly around tortoises to hunt the insects they displace from the brush.
 In May 2010, 39 sterilised tortoises of hybrid origin were introduced to Pinta Island, the first tortoises there since the evacuation of Lonesome George 38 years before.
 Sterile tortoises were released so the problem of interbreeding between subspecies would be avoided if any fertile tortoises were to be released in the future.
 It is hoped that with the recent identification of a hybrid C. n. abingdonii tortoise, the approximate genetic constitution of the original inhabitants of Pinta may eventually be restored with the identification and relocation of appropriate specimens to this island.
 This approach may be used to "retortoise" Floreana in the future, since captive individuals have been found to be descended from the extinct original stock.
+A Global Environment Facility project focused on biosecurity and ecosystem restoration, implemented by Conservation International Ecuador, includes the translocation of tortoises to Santa Fe Island.